saturneric/GpgFrontend-Manual/src/content/docs/appendix/translate-interface.md

 ### Before starting your work

-In order to facilitate coordination, please contact me via email before you start this work.
-This is very important, please contact me first so that the work you do can be better used by GpgFrontend.
+Before starting your work, it is no longer necessary to contact me.
+Please ensure you have a thorough understanding of Qt Linguist and its usage.
+You can directly edit the files, or use the Qt Linguist GUI Tool for editing.

 ### Updates to Translation Work Process

 - **For correcting existing translations**: You can directly modify the ts files and then send them to me via email.
-- **For adding a new language translation**: If you're unfamiliar with the process, you can request a new ts file by emailing me.
-I will provide you with the necessary file to start the translation for the new language.
+- **For adding a new language translation**: You can generate new ts files using the Qt Linguist command line tools.
+If you are not technically inclined and are unsure how to use these tools, you can email me, and I will provide you with the appropriate ts file.

 ### Hand in your work